NitroGuy10/YoctoClock/README.md

 # YoctoClock
- A tiny clock that lives in your system tray
+ A teeny tiny clock that lives in your Windows system tray / notification area

+So tiny, it's almost theoretical